 1. Build emergency and reserve funds.

-If you have a fully funded emergency fund, you won't have to reach for your high-interest credit card when faced with an unexpected expense.
-USAA considers a fully funded emergency fund to have three to six months' worth of living expenses.
+A fully funded emergency fund can help limit or even avoid having to reach for your high-interest credit card when faced with an unexpected expense.
+USAA considers a fully funded emergency fund to have three to six months' worth of living expenses often stored in a safe place like a savings account.

 Don't get discouraged if you haven't started saving or if that amount seems unattainable.
 Begin with an initial emergency goal of $1,000.
 Reaching this first goal gets you in the habit of saving and provides a small buffer for life's unexpected expenses.
-Once you reach it, you can continue to save.
+Once you reach it, continue to save until you have the security of a fully funded emergency fund.

 For inspiration, check out 6 ways to jump start your emergency fund.

 For many service members, Guard and Reserve drill pay doesn't replace the civilian pay they might lose while serving — another reason serving their country is a sacrifice.
-Because war-time deployments typically last between six and 12 months there may be a prolonged income gap.
+Also, since war-time deployments often last between six and 12 months, there may be a prolonged income gap.

-In addition to your emergency fund, we recommend establishing a reserve fund, which can help reduce financial stress during these times.
-If you have an income gap, the money in your reserve fund can help you pay your mortgage or unreimbursed travel expenses.
+These are two reasons why USAA believes that in addition to your emergency fund, you should have a reserve fund, which can help reduce financial stress during these times.
+If you have an income gap, the money in your reserve fund can cover normal expenses that your drill pay isn’t covering.

 2. Pay down debt.